M and W: 8:30am - 6:00pmT, TH, and F: 8:30am - 4:30pm

-Secondary Level (grades 6– 12) teaching: it is advisable to complete the coursework required for the desired subject endorsement-area in the state in which you desire to teach.
-This may mean you choose to major, double major or minor in the subject-area you want to teach.
+Secondary Level (grades 6– 12) teaching: it is advisable to choose a major, double major or minor in the subject-area you want to teach.
+This way you will complete the coursework required for the endorsement-area in which you desire to teach.

 The materials contained on this website are only part of the advising available for Pre-Education.
 Face-to-face interaction is the primary method for advising.
 If you are interested in a teaching career, you are encouraged to meet with a Pre-Education advisor, in addition to any online research you undergo.

 Call 206-296-2840 or visit Casey 1 West to schedule an appointment with Tonja Brown, the Pre-Education advisor.